Welcome to today's edition of the Rush 24-7 podcast.

 It was unseemly to go into all this icky stuff.

-And Andy's piece today reminded me of uh uh of all that.
+And Andy's piece today reminded me of all that.

-You know, you gotta wonder was uh one of these times where the CIA and the special ops had been laden in their sights and they call Sandy Burglar, and burglar gets hold of Clinton and can't get hold of Clinton is one of those times when Clinton's uh got Monica under the desk.
+You know, you got to wonder, was one of these times where the CIA and the special ops had bin Laden in their sights and they call Sandy Burglar and Burglar gets hold of Clinton and can't get hold of Clinton is one of those times when Clinton's got Monica under the desk.

 The Clinton method for teaching women to play golf is you start out with the irons and then you work your way into the woods.

-So who knows what was who knows what was going on out there?
+So who knows what was going on out there?

-Uh the the the the theory is that Clinton was on a golf course or at a country club, saw burglar's name on his uh cell phone, and didn't just didn't want to deal with it and uh and didn't answer the phone or call back when the window of opportunity to nail bin Laden uh had closed.
+The theory is that Clinton was on a golf course or at a country club, saw burglar's name on his cell phone and just didn't want to deal with it and didn't answer the phone, a call back when the window of opportunity to nail bin Laden had closed.

-We can we don't know, of course, um, but it would be Brian Ross uh probably has sources who could dig deep if there were any interest.
+We don't know, of course, but it would be, Brian Ross probably has sources who could dig deep if there were any interest.

-Now the left is trying to say, and some people on the right are trying to say, come on!
+Now, the left is trying to say, and some people on the right are trying to say, come on, Foley did it.

 Why do you keep bringing up Clinton?

-The reason I bring up Clinton, ladies and gentlemen, and the reason I continue down this tack is that the Democrats are trying to portray themselves once again, the liberals as people, they are not.
+The reason I bring up Clinton, ladies and gentlemen, and the reason I continued down this tack is that the Democrats are trying to portray themselves once again, the liberals as people.

 They don't care about kids.